rahulsense/creating_n_using_voice_agents_in_sense/README.md

 ### 3.1 Create Test Candidate

-Execute the following cURL command to create a candidate record.
+Execute the following cURL command to create a candidate record (use Postman).

 > **Important:** Update these values before executing:
 > - `external_source_id` (must be unique)